RaghavRamteke/Implementation-of-Chatbot-using-NLP-P4-/README.md

 # Chatbot using NLP

 ## Overview
-This project implements a chatbot using Natural Language Processing (NLP) techniques.
-The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
-It utilizes the `nltk` library for natural language processing, `scikit-learn` for machine learning, and `streamlit` for creating an interactive web interface.
+This project develops a chatbot leveraging Natural Language Processing (NLP) techniques.
+It interprets user intents and delivers relevant responses based on predefined patterns and datasets.
+The implementation integrates the `nltk` library for NLP tasks, `scikit-learn` for machine learning functionalities, and `streamlit` for building an interactive web interface.

 ---

 ## Features

-- Understands various user intents such as greetings, farewells, gratitude, and more.
+- **Intent Recognition**: Identifies various user intents, including greetings, farewells, gratitude, and more.
-- Provides relevant responses based on user input.
+- **Contextual Responses**: Generates appropriate responses based on user input and predefined patterns.
-- Maintains a conversation history that can be viewed by the user.
+- **Conversation History**: Maintains a log of the conversation, accessible to the user.
-- Built using Python and leverages popular libraries for NLP and machine learning.
+- **Technology Stack**: Built with Python, utilizing popular libraries like `nltk` and `scikit-learn` for NLP and machine learning tasks.

 ---